MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.24.md

 2. You may hunt feral hogs from September 1 through March 15.

-3. We prohibit dogs while hunting feral hogs.
+3. We prohibit using dogs while hunting feral hogs and black-tailed deer.

 4. We prohibit construction or use of permanent blinds, platforms, ladders, or screw-in foot pegs.